enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/design-pattern-dependency-injection.md

-# JavaScript Design Pattern - Dependency Injection
+# Design Pattern - Dependency Injection

 ## What Is Definition of Dependency Injection